 Further Git and GitHub for Effective Collaboration: Setup

-Completing this course requires you to have access to a computer with Git installed and a GitHub account.
 This course is currently being delivered in person and remotely so please make sure you have access to a suitable computer.
-All attendees should configure their recipe repository and be comfortable with using Git.

 Configure your recipe repository

 If you have completed our Introduction to using Git and GitHub for software development course, you should have a recipe repository in your GitHub account that will be used in this course.
-Make sure you have a clone of that repo in your home directory.
+Make sure you have a clone of that repo in your local home directory.

 If you have not completed the intro course: